JonathanMFranklin/whatsfordinner/README.md

-You can either download the project files or go to the site directly!
+You can either download the project files or go to the site directly with the below link!
 <br>
 https://yonimacaronii.github.io/whatsfordinner/